Do you want to memorize Bible verses with your kids, but find that it always becomes a battles of the wills?

 Scripture memory doesn’t have to be stressful and frustrating.
-You can change Bible memorization from drudgery to an enjoyable time of connecting with your kids as you study God’s Word together.
+You can change Bible memorization from frustration to fun with these simple games and activities.

 1. Set aside time for Bible memory.
 (Preferably not fifteen minutes before AWANA starts.)